lamypark/ingredient-vectors/README.md

 ## Ingredient-Vectors

-### This code is mostly borrowed from https://github.com/inejc/paragraph-vectors/"
+### "This code is mostly borrowed from https://github.com/inejc/paragraph-vectors/"

 A PyTorch implementation of Paragraph Vectors (doc2vec).